SysCV/qdtrack/README.md

-# Quasi-Dense Instance Similarity Learning
+# Quasi-Dense Similarity Learning for Multiple Object Tracking

-This is the offical implementation of paper [Quasi-Dense Instance Similarity learning](https://arxiv.org/pdf/2006.06664.pdf).
+This is the offical implementation of paper [Quasi-Dense Similarity Learning for Multiple Object Tracking](https://arxiv.org/pdf/2006.06664.pdf).

 We present a [trailer](https://youtu.be/o8HRJAOZidc) that consists of method illustrations and tracking visualizations.
 Take a look!

-If you have any questions or discussions, feel free to contact Jiangmiao Pang ([pangjiangmiao@gmail.com](mailto:pangjiangmiao@gmail.com)).
+If you have any questions, please go to [Discussions](https://github.com/SysCV/qdtrack/discussions).

 ## Abstract

-Similarity metrics for instances have drawn much attention, due to their importance for computer vision problems such as object tracking.
-However, existing methods regard object similarity learning as a post-hoc stage after object detection and only use sparse ground truth matching as the training objective.
-This process ignores the majority of the regions on the images.
-In this paper, we present a simple yet effective quasi-dense matching method to learn instance similarity from hundreds of region proposals in a pair of images.
-In the resulting feature space, a simple nearest neighbor search can distinguish different instances without bells and whistles.
-When applied to joint object detection and tracking, our method can outperform existing methods without using location or motion heuristics, yielding almost 10 points higher MOTA on BDD100K and Waymo tracking datasets.
-Our method is also competitive on one-shot object detection, which further shows the effectiveness of quasi-dense matching for category-level metric learning.
+Similarity learning has been recognized as a crucial step for object tracking.
+However, existing multiple object tracking methods only use sparse ground truth matching as the training objective, while ignoring the majority of the informative regions on the images.
+In this paper, we present Quasi-Dense Similarity Learning, which densely samples hundreds of region proposals on a pair of images for contrastive learning.
+We can naturally combine this similarity learning with existing detection methods to build Quasi-Dense Tracking (QDTrack) without turning to displacement regression or motion priors.
+We also find that the resulting distinctive feature space admits a simple nearest neighbor search at the inference time.
+Despite its simplicity, QDTrack outperforms all existing methods on MOT, BDD100K, Waymo, and TAO tracking benchmarks.
+It achieves 68.7 MOTA at 20.3 FPS on MOT17 without using external training data.
+Compared to methods with similar detectors, it boosts almost 10 points of MOTA and significantly decreases the number of ID switches on BDD100K and Waymo datasets.